Many people envision homelessness as someone living on the street. But there are many different types of homelessness that aren’t as visible.

 These options are often the last resort, used by families and individuals experiencing financial hardship or sudden displacement.
 While they provide a temporary solution, they are usually expensive, overcrowded, and lacking in essential facilities.

-Many people living in temporary lodgings are caught in a cycle of housing insecurity.
+Many people living in this temporary shelter are caught in a cycle of housing insecurity.
 They may be unable to save for a rental bond or meet tenancy requirements due to irregular employment or past evictions.

 Without proper intervention, these individuals stay in a state of limbo, unable to transition into stable, long-term housing.